adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

 ## Development process and methodologies

-Whilst not specifically related to Front-end developers, it is very important to be able to work as part of a team in a given process.
+It is very important to be able to work as part of a team in a given process.
 This means an understanding of various Agile methodologies.
-Better still, it's highly beneficial to you and your team to be able to spot friction and influence the process regularly to deliver software in a more efficient way.
+Furthermore, it's highly beneficial to you and your team to be able to spot friction and implement improvements to that process.